Torlyers/Torlyers.github.io/_includes/posts/2018-09-10-write-up-03/en.md

 * Swapping buffer is different.
 * And Direct3D views should be released in while cleaning up.

-What I did was to move these codes into a differnt namespace called `PlatformHelper`, packing them by interfaces and call these interfaces.
+What I did was to move these codes into a different namespace called `PlatformHelper`, packing them by interfaces and call these interfaces.
 The implementations are platform-specific, but they are not in `Graphics.cpp` any more.
 Here are the interfaces.

 ```c++
 cResult Initialize(const sInitializationParameters& i_initializationParameters);